Come Work With Us

 The role of an SLP is to provide the highest quality and standard of speech and language therapy and/or feeding therapy to children with an ASD diagnosis and children with speech and language needs.
 A full time SLP is expected to maintain a minimum of 32 hours of direct therapy time, or provide 50 therapy sessions per week.
 An SLP is responsible for directing speech and language programming for their caseload of clients.
 Directing speech and language programming includes: conducting speech and language evaluations, writing treatment plans, writing generalization plans when needed, tracking therapy data on progress notes, preparing appropriate stimuli for clients, writing appropriate goals for clients to work on during therapy sessions, and participating in meetings (ITP meetings, SLP department meetings, ABA/SLP collaboration meetings, parent meetings, all staff meetings, and other meetings as needed).
 Our SLPs will join a collaborative team of OTs, BCBAs, and Licensed Professionals to provide a comprehensive therapy plan to all clients in our ABA Program.
 Qualities of an SLP include: professional, self-motivating, independent, organized, communicative, observant, and thorough.

-Occupational Therapist - Cambridge, MN
+Occupational Therapist - Baxter and Cambridge, MN